 5. Conclusions

 We have proposed an efficient local event detection scheme by analyzing relevant documents in a social network service such as Twitter.
 The proposed scheme utilizes the geographical dictionary to supplement non-Geo-Tagged postings in order to detect local events by using geographical information.
 The proposed scheme has analyzed the related documents such as comments and threads to improve the accuracy of detecting local events.
 The proposed scheme used a great deal of non-Geo-Tagged data on SNS to detect local events, and geographical dictionary was used to extract detailed local information.
 In addition, a modified TF-IDF with time characteristics was proposed to detect the time of event occurrence and keyword burstiness.
 Cluster weights were proposed to identify events and remove unnecessary keywords.
 The proposed cluster weight allows the user to generate the desired k events.
 It was shown through various performance evaluations the proposed scheme significantly improved performances in terms of precision, recall, and F-measure compared to the existing event detection schemes.
-In future studies, we plan to exploit the proposed scheme by applying it to the real systems.
+In the future, we will secure various clean data sets and conduct additional experiments.
+In addition, we are going to expand our research into local event detection to distinguish between ongoing and resolved events, and to come up with an aggregation strategy for events spreading over multiple hours.

 Author Contributions: Conceptualization, D.C., S.P., K.B., H.L., and J.Y.; methodology, D.C., S.P., K.B., and J.Y.; validation, D.C., S.P., and K.B.; formal analysis, D.C., S.P., H.L., and K.B.; writing—original draft preparation, , D.C., S.P., H.L., and K.B.; writing—review and editing, J.Y.